MayurHulke/mayur-blog/content/posts/why-love-debugging.md

 ## Debugging As a Premium Skill

 > **"Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it."** — Brian Kernighan, The Practice of Programming (1999)
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it."**[^quote7]

 It's good to refine an approach that turns chaos into clarity through repeated debugging sessions.
 You can start by being proactive rather than reactive.
 Regularly scanning dashboards, crash logs, and user feedback helps spot issues before they escalate to critical status.
 When prioritizing, it's best to consider both severity and frequency—a minor bug affecting thousands demands attention before a major one affecting just a handful of users.